-Marcy is an award winning television news network and cable senior executive with university journalism and academic experience.
-Her CBSNews career spanned over three decades.
-As senior VP of news coverage, she managed the network’s worldwide newsgathering and news coverage operation and that covered September 11, the Afghanistan and Iraq wars, and Katrina.
+McGinnis is an award-winning television news network and cable senior executive.
+She had a career at CBS News that spanned over three decades.
+As senior vice president of news coverage, she managed the network’s newsgathering and news coverage operation and the development of the network’s on-air talent and producers worldwide.

 Media and Crisis Communication Instructor